 If these terms and conditions are translated into another language, the translation is for reference only and the English version will apply.
 By entering into this agreement and accepting Revolut services, you confirm that you (and any of your authorised persons) understand English language and agree to communicate with Revolut in English language as far as the legal relations arising under this agreement are concerned including with respect to submitting and resolving any complaints.

 Additional confirmation regarding applicable language given by our Lithuanian users Jūs patvirtinate, kad sudarydami šią sutartį dėl Revolut paslaugų, jūs susitariate su mumis ir sutinkate, kad šios sąlygos, jų priedai bei visa sutartis būtų anglų kalba.
 Jūs patvirtinate, kad jūs suprantate anglų kalbą ir, kad jūs suprantate visą šiose sąlygose ir sutartyje esančią informaciją parengtą ir pateiktą jums anglų kalba.
 Jūs sutinkate, kad visa mūsų komunikacija su jumis būtų vykdoma anglų kalba.

 Our right to enforce the agreement

 If you have broken the agreement between you and us and we don't enforce our rights, or we delay in enforcing them, this will not prevent us from enforcing those or any other rights at a later date.

 Taking legal action against us

-Any legal action between you and us will be decided in the courts of England and Wales.
+Any legal action between you and us will be decided in the courts of the Republic of Lithuania.